-In the period between 30 June 2022 and 17 August 2022, one claim for compensation has been received.
+In the period between 30 June 2023 and 23 August 2023, no compensation claims have been received.

 No other matters or circumstances have arisen which have significantly affected the operations of the Fund, the results of those operations or the state of affairs of the Fund.